Nitrokey/nethsm/docs/system-design.md

 The entropy sources used [during startup](https://github.com/mirage/mirage-crypto/blob/master/rng/mirage/mirage_crypto_rng_mirage.ml) are the CPU instruction [RDRAND](https://software.intel.com/content/www/us/en/develop/articles/intel-digital-random-number-generator-drng-software-implementation-guide.html) (executed three times, returning 64 bit each), and once the [Whirlwind](http://www.ieee-security.org/TC/SP2014/papers/Not-So-RandomNumbersinVirtualizedLinuxandtheWhirlwindRNG.pdf) bootstrap algorithm based on timing of instructions that take a variable number of cycles (with l=100 lmax=1024).

 During normal operation, every second the output of an RDRAND execution is fed into each pool.
 When an event (wakeup of a sleeper, network read) is executed, a cycle counter (using RDTSC) is taken, and the lower four bytes are fed into the entropy pool.
-The first event cycle counter is fed into the first entropy pool, the second into the second, etc. Additionally *S-Keyfender* listens on an UDP port for packages with random data from S-Platform.
-These packages contain entropy from both discrete TRNG and TPM TRNG and are fed into all 32 pools.
+The first event cycle counter is fed into the first entropy pool, the second into the second, etc. Additionally *S-Keyfender* listens on an UDP port for packages that *S-Platform* sends regularly.
+These packages contain entropy from both the discrete TRNG and the TPM TRNG, which is fed into all 32 pools, as well as the current "wall clock" time (see [Timekeeping](#timekeeping)), which *S-Keyfender* uses to keep its clock in sync with *S-Platform*.

 In case during the operation either discrete TRNG or TPM RNG fails, an error message is logged repeatedly in Syslog and the system keeps running.
 If both of these entropy sources fail, the system stops and ends in a non-operational state.